The-APIS/apis-etl/readme.md

 `path_to_save_to` = local path to save the tables to

-`your_snowflake_credentials` = this should be changed to your snowflake credentials in JSON format
+`your_snowflake_credentials` : this should be changed to your snowflake credentials in JSON format

-`your_node_locations` = this should be changed to a list of your node locations in JSON format

 #### Credentials Structure
 ```